Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with 109 hits and a team-best slugging percentage of .527.
+- Arenado has 109 hits, which is best among St. Louis hitters this season, while batting .287 with 43 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 14th, his on-base percentage ranks 56th, and he is ninth in the league in slugging.
+- Among the qualified batters in baseball, he ranks 16th in batting average, 64th in on-base percentage, and 10th in slugging.

-- Arenado is batting .318 with one homer during his last outings and is riding an eight-game hitting streak.

-- In 72.2% of his 97 games this season, Arenado has picked up at least one hit.
-He's also had 32 multi-hit games.
+- Arenado has reached base via a hit in 70 games this season (of 98 played), and had multiple hits in 32 of those games.

-- In 43.3% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 21.6% and driven in three or more of his team's runs in 10 contests.
+- Arenado has an RBI in 42 of 98 games this season, with multiple RBI in 21 of them.
+He has also driven home three or more of his team's runs in 10 contests.

-- In 41.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (7.2%).
+- He has scored a run in 40 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.